Woodworthia "Southern Alps"

 Found both solitary and communally, in population groups of up to a dozen or more.

 Twin viviparous offspring born late summer.
-Likely biennial in high altitude populations.
+Likely biennial in high-altitude populations.

-Likely feeds on a combination of invertebrates, nectar and seasonal fruit.
+As with other members of the Woodworthia genus, likely to feed on a combination of invertebrates, nectar and seasonal fruit.
 Potentially a key sub-alpine pollinator and seed spreader.
 May feed on smaller gecko species including cannibalism.

 Southern Alps geckos are members of the 'common gecko' complex, a group of closely related species which are regionally distributed throughout New Zealand.
 Historically, most of these were considered a single highly-variable species - Hoplodactylus maculatus (the so called 'common gecko').
 The 'common gecko' has now been separated into over ten different species.